 Claims made in marketing communications, for example regarding Corporate Social Responsibility (CSR) programmes including where a sponsorship is included in such programmes, sustainability, environmental, economic and social conditions and rights.

-Product or company related content shared by influencers including for their own brands or products or using affiliated links.
+Product or company-related content shared by influencers including for their own brands or products or using affiliated links.
 An appreciable level of content control by the marketer usually indicates the presence of a clear commercial purpose, and consequently a marketing communication.

 Issue-based/purpose-driven advertising, underpinned by commercial motives to promote the image of a brand, organization or sector in order to influence consumers’ transaction decisions in relation to products or business activities.